bpg/terraform-provider-proxmox/docs/data-sources/virtual_environment_firewall_aliases.md

 # Data Source: proxmox_virtual_environment_firewall_aliases

-Retrieves the identifiers for all the available aliases.
+Retrieves the names for all the available aliases.

 ## Example Usage